-Vision Centre: Leadership Development for Aging Services is pleased to introduce its inaugural Board of Directors.
+Vision Centre: Leadership Development for Aging Services is pleased to introduce its inaugural Board of Trustees.
 All of these influential individuals were previously members on the organization’s steering committee and are now serving as the Vision Centre trustees, focused on guiding the Centre and creating impactful pathways for smarter, more successful senior care and senior living administration in partnership with universities across the country.

 Steve Chies has been engaged and active in the long-term care sector for four decades in both for-profit and nonprofit organizations.

 Most recently, he is the program director for long-term care at St. Joseph’s College of Maine, where he oversees courses and teaches online in long-term care studies.
 He has taught at the University of Minnesota; University of Wisconsin, Eau Claire; and Minnesota State University at Mankato.

 Steve has served in a number of volunteer leadership positions in state and national associations, including as chair of the National Association of Boards of Examiners of Long Term Care Administrators.
 He has been a fellow at ACHCA for a number of years.

 Sean KellyVision Centre: Leadership Development for Aging Services – Vice Chair | CEO of Front Porch Communities and Services

 Sean Kelly is the Chief Executive Officer at Front Porch Communities and Services.
 On March 6, 2023, Kelly started at Front Porch Communities and Services as the new Chief Executive Officer.
 With 19 senior living and 32 affordable housing communities, programs serving 10,000 people across the country and 3,000 employees, Front Porch is one of the nation’s largest not-for-profit senior living providers.